 Resolute Mining's shares were split on a 1:5 basis on 23 September 2001.
-So if you had owned 5 shares the day before before the split, the next day you'd have owned 1 share.
+So if you had owned 5 shares the day before the split, the next day you would own 1 share.
 This wouldn't directly have changed the overall worth of your Resolute Mining shares – just the quantity.
 However, indirectly, the new 400% higher share price could have impacted the market appetite for Resolute Mining shares which in turn could have impacted Resolute Mining's share price.

 Resolute Mining share price volatility

-Beta is a measure of a share's volatility in relation to the market.
-The market (AU average) beta is 1, while Resolute Mining's is 0.4964.
+Beta measures a share's volatility in relation to the market.
+The market (AU average) beta is 1, while Resolute Mining's is 0.5776.
 This would suggest that Resolute Mining's shares are less volatile than average (for this exchange).